-It is our business strategy to hold our Excess MSRs, RMBS and prime jumbo mortgage loans as long-term investments.
-We expect that our Excess MSRs and our RMBS will be carried at their fair value, as available-for-sale in accordance with ASC 320, Accounting for Certain Investments in Debt or Equity Securities, with changes in fair value recorded through accumulated other comprehensive income/(loss), a component of stockholders' equity, rather than through earnings.
-As a result, we do not expect that changes in the market value of our Excess MSRs and our RMBS assets will normally impact our operating results.
-However, at least on a quarterly basis, we will assess both our ability and intent to continue to hold our Excess MSRs and RMBS as long-term investments.
-As part of this process, we will monitor our Excess MSRs and our RMBS assets for other-than-temporary impairment.
-A change in our ability and/or intent to continue to hold any of our Excess MSRs and our RMBS assets could result in our recognizing an impairment charge or realizing losses while holding these assets.
+Our RMBS will be carried at their fair value, as available-for-sale in accordance with ASC 320, Accounting for Certain Investments in Debt or Equity Securities, with changes in fair value recorded through accumulated other comprehensive income/(loss), a component of stockholders' equity.
+As a result, we do not expect that changes in the market value of our RMBS assets will normally impact our operating results.
+However, at least on a quarterly basis, we will assess both our ability and intent to continue to hold our RMBS as long-term investments.
+As part of this process, we will monitor our RMBS assets for other-than-temporary impairment.
+A change in our ability and/or intent to continue to hold any of our RMBS assets could result in our recognizing an impairment charge or realizing losses while holding these assets.